dafydd2277/dhcpd/README.md

 try it.
 If you get it work, I'll happily take a PR incorporating whatever modifications or merges you needed to do to combine the feature sets.
 - The entrypoint script from `networkboot/dhcpd` has been heavily modified to suit the changes built in to this fork.
+- TODO: Rebuild the container from the ground up using Alpine instead of Ubuntu.
+This should result in a smaller container.

 ## Acknowledgements